maxgrenderjones/streamutils/README.md

 -   `first`, `last`, `nth` to: return the first item of the stream; the last item of the stream; the nth item of the stream
 -   `count`, `bag`, `sort`, `ssum`: to return the number of tokens in the stream (`wc`); a `collections.Counter` (i.e. `dict` subclass) with unique tokens as keys and a count of their occurences as values; a sorted list of the tokens; add the tokens.
 (Note that `sort` is a terminator as a reminder that that it needs to exhaust the stream before it can start working)
 -   `write`: to write the output to a named file, or print it if no filename is supplied, or to a writeable thing (e.g an already open file) otherwise.
+-	`csvwrite`: to write to a csv file
+-	`aggsum`, `aggmean`, `aggfirst`, `agglast`: to aggregate by a key or keys, and then sum / take the mean / take the first / take the last
 - 	`sreduce`: to do a pythonic `reduce` on the stream
 -   `action`: for every token, call a user-defined function
 -   `smax`, `smin` to: return the maximum or minimum element in the stream